SmartSwap: Swap-Based Memory Optimization for LLM Training under Varying Operator Sequences: Background

-Operator sequence remains fixed in Graph Mode framework.
-However, in Eager Mode frameworks, the integration of large-scale models and various training techniques leads to varying operator sequences, which contradicts the assumption of existing swap techniques.
-The reasons are as follows.
+In Graph Mode frameworks, the operator sequence remains fixed, but in Eager Mode frameworks, the integration of large models and dynamic training techniques leads to varying operator sequences, which contradicts the assumptions of existing swap techniques.
+This variation arises from several factors.

-Since every operator is dispatched from the host without reuse in Eager Mode, various dynamic training techniques can impact the operator sequence.
-For example, the computation graph can dynamically adapt to the model state, such as executing different computations under varying conditions via conditional branches~\cite{pytorch_cond}, which results in changes to the operator sequence.
-Another example is the widely-used mixed-precision training~\cite{micikevicius2018mixedprecisiontraining}, which relies on loss scaling to ensure convergence.
-Adjustments to the loss scale—triggered by gradient overflows, underflows, or prolonged stability—can result in skipping an optimizer update, thereby shortening the operator sequence.
-Similarly, on-the-fly validation allows users to monitor the training progress of the model.
-This process initiates validation after the model reaches a certain training stage, resulting in an extended operator sequence.
-In addition to these, parallel training techniques involving model migration such as elastic training~\cite{10.1145/3600006.3613152, 285072} or parallelism hot switching~\cite{10.1145/3694715.3695969} can also lead to changes in operator sequences.
-In practice, we almost always observe operator sequence changes during training, mainly caused by changes in the loss scale.
+In Eager Mode, each operator is dispatched individually from the host, and dynamic training techniques can alter the sequence.
+For instance, the computation graph adapts to the model state, executing different operations under varying conditions via conditional branches~\cite{pytorch_cond}, which changes the sequence.
+Mixed-precision training~\cite{micikevicius2018mixedprecisiontraining}, which adjusts the loss scale for convergence, can shorten the operator sequence if an optimizer update is skipped.
+Similarly, on-the-fly validation can extend the sequence as it initiates validation at specific stages.
+Parallel training techniques such as elastic training~\cite{10.1145/3600006.3613152, 285072} or parallelism hot switching~\cite{10.1145/3694715.3695969} also contribute to sequence changes.
+In practice, operator sequence changes are often observed, especially due to adjustments in loss scale.

-\emph{In Eager Mode frameworks, operator sequences may vary for multiple reasons, invalidating prior swap-based approaches that rely on the assumption of a fixed operator sequence.}